itsgurpreetsingh/DDoS-Detection-using-BLSTM/README.md

 # DDoS-Detection-using-BLSTM
 ## Requirements for demonstration
 1. Ubuntu lite

    tshark must be installed on ubuntu lite using sudo apt-get install tshark

-2. kali linux

-3. Python 3.10.12 is recommended

    Run all commands after sudo su on ubuntu lite

+3. kali linux

+4. Python 3.10.12 is recommended

+## To execute attack using kali linux:

 slowhttptest